Skip to content

 database: 15

-In dev mode, valkey.password can be set inline.
-In prod mode (default), use valkey.passwordFrom to reference a Kubernetes Secret — the operator injects the password via valueFrom.secretKeyRef.
+In Development mode, valkey.password can be set inline.
+In Staging or Production, use valkey.passwordFrom to reference a Kubernetes Secret — the operator injects the password via valueFrom.secretKeyRef.

 SSL/TLS